Living in Japan · Reflects April 2026 Naturalization Reform

 Digital Nomad

 Launched April 2024 for high-earning remote workers.
 Six-month, non-renewable stay.
-Annual income of at least 10 million yen (roughly $68,000) required.
+Annual income of at least 10 million yen required.
 Work for overseas employers and clients only.

 Six months, non-extendable